 Topic Reduction

-BERTopic uses HDSCAN for clustering the data and it cannot specify the number of clusters you would want.
+BERTopic uses HDBSCAN for clustering the data and it cannot specify the number of clusters you would want.
 To a certain extent, this is an advantage, as we can trust HDBSCAN to be better in finding the number of clusters than we are.
 Instead, we can try to reduce the number of topics that have been created.
 Below, you will find three methods of doing so.

 Manual Topic Reduction¶

-feature vector constructed from c-TF-IDF.
+Each resulting topic has its feature vector constructed from c-TF-IDF.
 Using those feature vectors, we can find the most similar

 from bertopic import BERTopic